JAMES B. 'JIMMIE' OTTO

 Memorials may be made to the First Christian Church or to Levi*s Race to Recovery in the care of Zehender Robinson Stormer Cookson Funeral Home.

-To send flowers to James "Jimmie" Otto's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jimmie" Otto, please visit our floral store.